Marco Apicella: Other series (1999–2009)

-Apicella moved back to Italy for 1999, competing in the Italian Formula 3000 championship.
+Apicella moved back to Italy for 1999, competing in the Italian Formula 3000 championship and the Bologna Motorshow F3000 Sprint, which he won.
 He scored two wins during the season on his way to third place in the championship.
 Apicella also tried to qualify for the Spa round of the International Formula 3000 championship in 1999 for Monaco Motorsport, but failed to do so due to adverse weather conditions.
 Apicella has since gone back to Japan, to compete in touring cars with the All Japan GT Championship.

 Apicella has also competed in several 24 Hours of Le Mans races.
 He was scheduled to compete in the 2007 event with the JLOC Isao Noritake team, but on the first day of practice he was involved in an accident on the Mulsanne Straight, which heavily damaged his Lamborghini Murciélago car.
 Apicella competed in the 2009 event, again with the JLOC team.
 This and a start for JLOC in the 2009 Super GT Series saw the end of Apicella's professional racing career.